 Platelets are vital for normal blood clotting.
 Produced in the bone marrow, they circulate in the blood until they are needed.
-When there is an injury to a blood vessel, platelets adhere to the injury site (with the help of von Willebrand factor, which acts as part of the “glue”), aggregate with other platelets, release compounds that stimulate further aggregation, and form a loose platelet plug in a process called primary haemostasis.
+When there is an injury to a blood vessel, platelets adhere to the collagen in the injured vessel wall (with the help of von Willebrand factor, which acts as part of the “glue”), aggregate with other platelets, release compounds that stimulate further aggregation, and form a loose platelet plug in a process called primary haemostasis.
 At the same time, platelets support the coagulation cascade, a series of steps that involves the sequential activation of clotting factors.
 This secondary haemostasis process culminates in the formation of strands of fibrin that are woven through the loose platelet plug, cross-linked to form a fibrin net, and compressed to form a stable clot that remains in place until the injury has healed.
 When the clot is no longer needed, other factors break the clot down and remove it.

 If there are insufficient platelets, or if they are not functioning normally, a patient may be at an increased risk of bleeding.
 The number of platelets can be easily determined with a platelet count, but the overall platelet function is more difficult to measure.
 Unfortunately, there is no one test that identifies all problems with platelet function, nor is there widespread agreement on which test(s) are best for each circumstance.

 In the past, the primary screen for platelet dysfunction was the bleeding time.
 However, the bleeding time procedure has fallen from favour in recent years.
-Many hospitals are no longer offering it, and several national organisations have issued position statements against its routine use as a pre-surgical screen.
+Many centres are no longer offering it, and several national organisations have issued position statements against its routine use as a pre-surgical screen.
 The bleeding time is not sensitive or specific, and it does not necessarily reflect the risk or severity of surgical bleeding.
-It is poorly reproducible, can be affected by aspirin ingestion and by the skill of the person performing the test, and frequently leaves small thin scars on the forearm.
+It is poorly reproducible, can be affected by aspirin ingestion and by the skill of the person performing the test, and leaves small thin scars on the forearm.

 Analysers used for function testing

-The PFA-100® (Platelet Function Analyzer – 100) is a testing device that many hospitals are using as a platelet function screen, in place of the bleeding time, to approximate the clotting process.
+The PFA-100® (Platelet Function Analyzer – 100) is a testing device that many laboratories are using as a platelet function screen, in place of the bleeding time, to approximate the clotting process.
 To do the test, a tube of blood is drawn from a vein in the arm and then a portion of the blood is put into a test cartridge.
 Vacuum is then used to draw blood through a very thin glass tube that has been coated with collagen and with either adrenaline or ADP.
 This coating activates the platelets in the moving sample and promotes platelet adherence and aggregation.
 The time it takes for a clot to form inside the glass tube and prevent further blood flow is measured as a closure time (CT).
 An initial screen is done with collagen/adrenaline.
 If the CT is normal, it is unlikely that a platelet dysfunction exists.
 The collagen/ADP test is run to confirm an abnormal collagen/adrenaline test.
 If both tests are abnormal, the patient may have a platelet function disorder and further testing for inherited or acquired bleeding disorders is indicated.
 If the collagen/ADP test is normal, then the abnormal collagen/adrenaline test may be due to aspirin ingestion.
 This is the most frequently encountered abnormal collagen/adrenaline result as a single dose of aspirin can affect platelet function for up to 10 days.